abelardojarab/gputeachingkit-labs/Module3/ThrustVectorAdd/description.markdown

 ---
 title: CUDA Thrust Vector Add
-author: GPU Teaching Kit
+author: GPU Teaching Kit: Accelerated Computing
 ---

-# Objective
+## Objective

 The purpose of this lab is to get you familiar with using the NVIDA Thrust library by implementing a simple vector addition operation and its associated setup code.

-# Prerequisites
+## Prerequisites

 Before starting this lab, make sure that: